PaddlePaddle/Paddle/doc/design/cluster_train/pserver_client.md

 ## Parameter Partition

-Each parameter will be partitioned into parameter chunks to make the parameters evenly distributed on parameter servers.
+Each parameter will be partitioned into parameter blocks to make the parameters evenly distributed on parameter servers.
 The partition is done automatically by the client library.
 The *sparse parameter* require a little different treatment:

 ### Sparse Parameter